Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/1-Introduction_to_Polkadot_and_Blockspace/1-Introduction_to_Polkadot_Blockspace_Slides.md

 Reused resources provide security for multiple chains<br/>provides economic efficiency.

-Fewer resources needed to provide the same amount<br/>of security to all chains.
+Fewer resources needed to provide the same amount<br>of security to all processes.

 ---